cissieAB/indico_conf_scraper/dl-perf/jie2023NSDI-zeus.md

 - The system they developed with PyTorch can reduce 15.3-75.8% energy, compared to the maximum batch_size and power_cap.
 Maximum power_cap is NVIDIA's current policy.
 Energy saving numbers are in Figure 1.
+- A low-latency/just-in-time (JIT) online scheduling algorithm is proposed and integrated into PyTorch dataloader.
+Github repo is linked above.